 - utilizing minority alumni as ambassadors for programs and providing support for programming

 - working with the University of Pittsburgh and UPMC Medical and Health Sciences Foundation to identify funding opportunities that support diversity initiatives

 A number of practices can assist with retaining productive faculty and students.
-OHSD pursues proactive, thoughtful measures that can have great impact on faculty and student satisfaction.
+OHSDEI pursues proactive, thoughtful measures that can have great impact on faculty and student satisfaction.
 Specific areas of focus include:

 - transparency in operations - including fair and open promotion, tenure, and grading guidelines